 Though many people have dealt with back pain to some extent, chronic pain can be incredibly frustrating, especially if nothing seems to help it.
 Spinal decompression is a form of therapy designed for individuals struggling with chronic back and neck pain.
 It also treats sciatica, injured spinal nerve roots, and worn-out spinal joints.

 Before turning to spinal decompression, doctors typically suggest simpler treatments, such as hot and cold therapy, medication, and visiting a chiropractor.
 However, if none of these treatments help you find lower back pain relief, spinal decompression therapy might be the answer.
+There are two types of spinal decompression treatments: non-surgical and surgical.

 What Is Non-Surgical Spinal Decompression?